sansin5982/GWAS-Protocol/chapters/QC/Individual-QC/Relatedness.md

     fully independent observations.

--   **Allele frequency bias**: The presence of close relatives can over-represent certain alleles in your sample.
+-   **Allele frequency bias**: The presence of close relatives can over-represent certain alleles in our sample.

 -   **Inflated test statistics**: The GWAS model assumes that the errors are independent.
-Relatedness violates this, so your p-values may be **too small** — leading to false positives.
+Relatedness violates this, so our p-values may be **too small** — leading to false positives.

 #### How is Relatedness Measured?